Most religious school parents support LGBT inclusivity – study

 “They should also keep schools informed about classroom content to help foster related at-home conversations.
 Finally, we need to ensure any sexuality education we do provide in schools is respectful of different faith perspectives.”

-*The I+ was from the LGBTI+ acronym as the Curtin University researchers did not ask any questions about intersex students.
+*The I+ was omitted from the LGBTI+ acronym as the Curtin University researchers did not ask any questions about intersex students.